apache/shardingsphere/document/en/content/06-sharding-jdbc/usage/sharding.md

 ### Configure sharding rule with yaml

-To configure by YAML, similar with the configuration method of JAVA codes:
+To configure by yaml, similar with the configuration method of java codes:

 ```yaml
 dataSources: